DownHomeDigital Home subwoofers What Subwoofer Size Do I Need?

 The frequency response

 The second factor is the frequency response.
 This is the range of frequencies that the sub can produce.
-In general, a larger room will require a higher-powered subwoofer with higher frequency response.
+In general, a subwoofer for a large room with higher frequency response.

 You can find the frequency response of a given subwoofer by looking at the specs or reading reviews.